Best Practices of Startup MVP Development

 - Use ready tools and templates.
 At the MVP stage, there is no need to develop libraries and plugins.
 Most of them can be found online, open source.

-- Check other company products—probably some parts of functionality have been developed earlier.
+- Check other company products—some parts of the functionality have probably been developed earlier.
 This also concerns software components.

 - Employ your company’s UI kit, if any.